RevoluPowered/one-voip-godot-4/README.md

 - Echo cancellation

 Is it a module or a gdextension:
-- GDExtension should be possible but need to work out if Mac signing is going to work
+- It will be both

 Usability:
 - *Must* have documentation